26 Things You Need to Know Before Buying a Carton of Eggs

 Region: Midwest, Northeast, Mid-Atlantic

-The Happy Egg Company is made up of 11 farms located across the Ozark Woodlands of Arkansas and Missouri, a region that provides a temperate environment for the hens to roam freely year round.
-The Woodlands are also closer to the grain fields where the farmers source their feed ingredients.
-The company offers both free range eggs and organic eggs from hens fed a vegetarian feed to supplement their pasture-foraged diet.
+The Happy Egg Company is made up of 11 farms located across the Ozark Woodlands of Arkansas and Missouri, a region that provides a temperate environment for the hens to roam freely year-round.
+The Woodlands is also closer to the grain fields where the farmers source their feed ingredients.
+The company offers both free-range eggs and organic eggs from hens fed a vegetarian feed to supplement their pasture-foraged diet.

-Farmers Hen House is a family-owned business which started in 2000 in Kalona, Iowa.
-The Miller family manages small, family farms — mostly owned by Amish and Mennonite farmers — that are located within 30 miles of their processing facility.
-These pasture-raised organic eggs are allowed free range, are never confined to cages, and roam grassy pens with plenty of room to be chickens when outside.
+Farmers Hen House is a family-owned business that started in 2000 in Kalona, Iowa.
+The Miller family manages small, family farms—mostly owned by Amish and Mennonite farmers—that are located within 30 miles of their processing facility.
+These pasture-raised organic eggs are allowed free-range, are never confined to cages, and roam grassy pens with plenty of room to be chickens when outside.
 All farms which contribute eggs to Farmers Hen House are on track with the USDA organic certification program and the Certified Humane program.

 Region: Pacific Northwest

 Stiebrs Farms was founded in 1953 in Yelm, Washington.
 To ensure their feed is entirely organic, the Stiebr family owns and operates their own certified-organic, vegetarian feed mill.
 All of their cage-free and organic eggs are Certified Humane by Humane Farm Animal Care.
 Hens are raised either in large cage-free henhouses, or their pasture-raised hens spend time outdoors in pastures.